 The first kind says that “we are all one”, in the sense that there is only one observer and the distinction between the various observers doesn’t exist.
 This kind of impersonalism originated in India in the 19th century based on the Advaita philosophy of Shankarāchārya, and while it rejects an eternal spiritual individuality, it is socially inclusive in the sense that the people in society are not different from me, and therefore serving others is just like serving myself.
 This kind of impersonalism concludes that the highest form of spiritual enlightenment is performing social service, although that service is limited to feeding the body and mind of the person because once you take away the body and mind then there is no separate individuality anyway.

-The second kind says that “we are all equal”, in the sense that there are many people in society but nobody is superior than the other.
+The second kind says that “we are all equal”, in the sense that there are many people in society but nobody is superior to the other.
 This kind of impersonalism originated during the Enlightenment and Protestant Reformation in Europe when the Divine Rights of the Kings were rejected, the privileged position of the Catholic Church was discarded, and society decided that each individual had the full right to self-determination and religious freedom.
 This kind of impersonalism concludes that the highest form of spiritual enlightenment is to know the self and serve the self.
 Since everybody is equal, nobody is required to serve another man or woman, because they too are individuals and therefore empowered to serve themselves.

-It is important to distinguish between the two flavors of impersonalism—”we are one” vs. “we are equal”—because from a social standpoint the former leads to social service while the latter leads to self service.
+It is important to distinguish between the two flavors of impersonalism—”we are one” vs. “we are equal”—because from a social standpoint the former leads to social service while the latter leads to self-service.
 The impersonalism in India (and in the East in general) is of the “we are one” variety.
 The impersonalism in the West is of the “we are equal” variety.
-As a result, East has drifted towards a socially collective mindset due to impersonalism, while the West has drifted towards a socially individualistic mindset again due to impersonalism.
+As a result, the East has drifted towards a socially collective mindset due to impersonalism, while the West has drifted towards a socially individualistic mindset again due to impersonalism.
 We might call them Eastern and Western forms of impersonalism.

 Personalism contrasts to both the above forms of impersonalism because “we are not one” and “we are not equal”.
 It is the dual rejection of oneness and equality that philosophically distinguishes personalism from the two forms of impersonalism.
 The result of this philosophy is that we are eternal individuals (because “we are not one”) and yet we serve other individuals (because “we are not equal”).
-This service is like social service, but it is not just based on the mind and body.
+This service is like a social service, but it is not just based on the mind and body.
 It can also be based on a spiritual qualification of higher and lower.
 The Varṇa system of four classes can be seen as a material system of bodies and minds, but this is not the true intention of the system.
-The spiritual or daivi Varṇa system is one of service based on spiritual qualification.
+The spiritual or Daivi Varṇa system is one of service based on spiritual qualification.
 The spiritually less advanced people serve the spiritually more advanced people.
 The societal hierarchy is therefore based on spiritual advancement, not bodily roles.